Peer feedback: Benefits

 In addition, peer feedback reduces writing anxiety, especially in ESL students, and in effect improves the quality of their writing.
 Student’s awareness of their mistakes through their friend's opinions and the collaboration reduces anxiety.
 Peer feedback enlightens student's awareness of the similar difficulties and weaknesses in writing their peers encounter and eventually motivates and builds their self-confidence, reducing writing anxiety.
 Peer feedback effectively compliments teacher feedback for quality writing According to Jahin (2012) ESL students enjoy "social, cognitive, affective, and methodological benefits".
 Peer feedback thereby offers students a sense of audience, which increases their motivation and confidence in writing.
 The multiple reviews through peer feedback improve the quality of the ESL student’s writing.
 Hussein and Al Ashri (2013) explained that peer feedback can skill students into excellent writers as student’s apprehension to write the first time, eventually melts away.

 Also, peer review is helpful because it develops students and makes them read and comment on each other to improve the process of writing with their peers.
 They can all feel the joy of sharing their comments and their writing within the group.
 Therefore, students become more confidence about their writing.
 However, Urzua reminds us of how crucial is the question of training learners to cope with the task of evaluating their peers.
 Students may not be able to ask constructive questions for redrafting.

 According to Benjamin Keating, peer feedback can actually recreate the unfair effects it aims to mitigate, not only between teachers and students, but also among students, especially in terms of gender (Spear;Stygall), race (Fox;Villanueva), linguistic differences (Allaei and Connor;Silva and Matsuda), and ideological differences (Horner;Myers;Trimbur).

-Limitations

-However, there are some drawbacks of peer feedback, too.
-According to Connor and Asenavage's study in 1994, they found that teacher feedback has more influences on students' writing work.
-Only 5 percent of peer feedback influences the work.
-Students respect and respond more to their teacher's feedback rather than their peers' feedback, and they often take peer feedback for granted so that they do not make corrections based on it.
-Thus, the teachers' strict requirement on students to do revisions is crucial for how students treat either teacher feedback or peer feedback.

-In addition, some students actually lack ability to give peer feedback owing to insufficient knowledge.
-In this case, students hardly learn from others, so peer feedback loses track of its original rationale to help the other get improvement.

-According to Lightfoot, there may be some problems with peer feedback, such as the challenge of people critically evaluating their work based on the feedback of others.
-In his research, the exploration of various forms of peer review provides students with direct experiential learning.